ucsb-cs8-m17/ucsb-cs8-m17.github.io/_labWIP/lab03.md

 * they should all fail (because you have a stub value, -999)
 * finally, replace the code in the function definition for areaRect with the correct code, and see all the tests pass.

-Then, submit to submit.cs again, and you should see that you get a few more points toward your maximum possible score of 100.
+Then, submit to submit.cs again, and you should see that you get 20  more points toward your maximum possible score of 100.

 # Step 13: Write an `isString` function and some test cases for it